microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 }
 ```

-and we can also access those same variables within other functions:
+and we can also access those same variables within nested functions:

 ```ts
 function f() {